dansmyers/Simulation-Fall-2019/README.md

 ## Official Course Description

 **CMS 380 Simulation and Stochastic Modeling**: Explores the use of probability theory and statistical methods in the development of computer simulations used to study/model real-world phenomenon.
 Topics include an overview of probability theory, a survey of common statistical distributions, random number generation, and common techniques for creating models that incorporate randomness, such as queueing networks and Markov chains.
-Prerequisite: CMS 121.
+Prerequisite: CMS 170.

-## What Will We Learn in This Class?

 ## Learning Outcomes